Routing Structure Overview

 Routing Structure Explained

 The routing structure defines the organization of container movements within a load.
-Each element in the hierarchy contributes to tracking, visibility, and billing accuracy.
+Each element in the hierarchy contributes to tracking, visibility, and billing accuracy, providing clarity on how container activity is organized and tracked throughout its life cycle.

 • Load